quil-lang/magicl/doc/dev-how-to.md

 (define-backend-implementation matmul :lisp 'matmul-lisp)
 ```

-In the LAPACK extension, we might write:
+In the BLAS extension, we might write:

 ```
-(define-compatible-no-applicable-method-behavior matmul-lapack)
+(define-compatible-no-applicable-method-behavior matmul-blas)
 (defgeneric matmul-lapack (a b)
   (:method ((a matrix/double-float) (b matrix/double-float))
     ;; ...
     ))
-(define-backend-implementation matmul :lapack 'matmul-lapack)
+(define-backend-implementation matmul :lapack 'matmul-blas)
 ```

 In this scenario, we've presented *two* extension points for `matmul`: